Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 I suspect I'm highly unusual in this manner (and based on one person's detailed version of how they form crushes, different to them).
 This is a really nice benefit actually, and I'm not sure if other people experience this to the same degree I do, but  physical attractiveness based on some evaluation metric (like personality, compatibility -> hobbies, interests, ethics, morals, etc.) changes once I get to know them better.
 Like it *really* changes physical attractiveness.

 I'll go through the example with S2 (secondary crush; this would be Grade 10-11).
 Let's assume I have a physical attraction metric.
 On initial meeting, I would have rated (purely on physical attractiveness) a 4/10.
 That's like, top 60%.
 It was in a physics class, and I deemed her 'a bit too polite' after our first conversation.
 However, as mutual time in an enclosed space increased, I realised *I've been jebaited*.
 Anyways, come a physics data test FIA1, and she gets a 10/10, I 9/10 (lost the 10 by not rounding).
 Sometime between then and next term (i.e Term 2 grade 10), I realise that just by pure physical attraction, she's an 8/10; top 10%.
 On physical only.
 Wtf???
 Obviously, nothing happened and it died out after ~7-9 months.
-Other people definitely experience this, but I haven't talked to anyone about the % increases so I can't tell.
+Other people definitely experience this, but I haven't talked to anyone about the % increases so I can't tell whether the degree to which it changes is atypical.